-Our counseling team offers academic counseling, including resources and tutoring, graduation requirements, information on Advanced Placement, Gifted and Talented and Credit Recovery option.
+Our counseling team offers academic counseling, including resources and tutoring, graduation requirements, information on Advanced Placement, Gifted and Talented and Credit Recovery options.

-Virtual tutoring by National Honor Society Students – IN PERSON starting May 4th
+Virtual tutoring by National Honor Society Students – IN PERSON Days/times coming soon

 Khan Academy offers practice exercises, instructional videos, and a personalized learning dashboard that empower learners to study at their own pace in and outside of the classroom.